Blue Collar Employees – Data shows what they (really) want from their managers

-If your blue collar employees are on a monthly rotating shift scheduled and the same team goes with the same team leader, will the night shift still be so red (low employee morale)?
+If the same team goes with the same team leader, will the night shift still be so red (low employee morale)?

-Or as site manager at BASF puts it:
+Or as the Belgian site manager at BASF puts it:

 “…it gives us a reason to go out on the floor.
 It’s not about pointing the finger; it’s about having a discussion.
 I go out and say Hey, I heard from my line manager that the machine broke down twice last week”.

 “And I simply ask: how do you see improvement possible?”

 What happens on shifts when no managers are around?

 It’s also not uncommon to find that shifts without any managers are the happiest one, like at Unilever:

 “We typically see a very high blue-collar mood during the weekend shifts.
 Possibly because there is no line manager”, says the HR Officer.